Bengal National Chamber of Commerce & Industry

-The founder members, were mostly the elite Bengali zamindars and entrepreneurs and later the Marwari, Gujarati entrepreneurs from Bengal also joined the association.
-The first president in 1887 was Rai Buddree Das Mukkim Bahadur.
-The other notable members and presidents were, Raja Sew Bux Bagla, Maharaja Manindra Chandra Nandy of Cossimbazar Raj family, Nalini Ranjan Sarkar, Amritlal Ojha.
+The founder members were mostly the elite Bengali zamindars and entrepreneurs, and later the Marwari, Gujarati entrepreneurs from Bengal also joined the association.
+The first president was Rai Buddree Das Mukkim Bahadur in 1887.
+Other notable members and presidents were, Raja Sew Bux Bagla, Maharaja Manindra Chandra Nandy of Cossimbazar Raj family, Nalini Ranjan Sarkar, Amritlal Ojha.

 BNCCI organises Industrial India Trade Fair at Kolkata in association with India Trade Promotion Organisation.